27 NCAC 01D .3305 STANDARDS FOR CERTIFICATION AS A SPECIALIST IN PRIVACY AND INFORMATION SECURITY LAW

 (1) A reference may not be related by blood or marriage to the applicant nor may the reference be a colleague at the applicant's place of employment at the time of the application.
 A lawyer who is in-house counsel for an entity that is the applicant's client may serve as a reference.

-(2) Peer review shall be given on standardized forms mailed by the board to each reference.
+(2) Peer review shall be given on standardized forms provided by the board to each reference.
 These forms shall be returned to the board and forwarded by the board to the specialty committee.

 (e) Examination - An applicant must pass a written examination designed to demonstrate sufficient knowledge, skills, and proficiency in the field of privacy and information security law to justify the representation of special competence to the legal profession and the public.